aurisl/ledmatrix/README.md

 ## Software (emulated)

 The software emulated mode does not need hardware, it can run all animations on your browser.
+(Make sure you build binary with software flag.)
 Start application and open http://localhost:8081 in your browser.
 You should see matrix rendered on canvas.

 ## Widgets